 Figure~\ref{fig:exp-covid-estimation} compares the performances of different frequency {\it point-estimates} in terms of mean absolute deviation from the true frequency.
 With the classical method, we take the midpoint of the 95\% confidence interval as a point estimate, although other approaches are also possible~\citep{cormode2020small}.
-For the other methods, the point estimate is the lower confidence bound at level $\alpha=0.5$; in the Bayesian case, this is the posterior median.
+For the other methods, the point estimate is the lower confidence bound at level $\alpha=0.5$; in the Bayesian case, it is the posterior median.
 Although a conformal lower bound with $\alpha = 0.5$ is not always a reliable estimator of conditional medians~\citep{medarametla2021distribution}, this approach outperformed the benchmarks in all of our experiments.

-Figure~\ref{fig:exp-covid-unique} shows the confidence intervals reported in Figure~\ref{fig:exp-covid-marginal} approximately remain valid even if their average coverage is evaluated with respect to unique queries only; of course, this is not guaranteed in general.
-Figure~\ref{fig:exp-covid-unique-M} shows the performance of the procedure described in Algorithm~\ref{alg:conformal-sketch-unique} for constructing conformal confidence intervals with valid coverage for unique queries.
-These results show that Algorithm~\ref{alg:conformal-sketch-unique} leads to valid inference across a wide range of values of its parameter $M'$---the size of the calibration subsets---despite the more pessimistic worst-case predictions of Theorem~\ref{eq:coverage-unique-robust}.
+Figure~\ref{fig:exp-covid-unique} shows the confidence intervals reported in Figure~\ref{fig:exp-covid-marginal} approximately remain valid even if their average coverage is evaluated with respect to distinct queries only; of course, this is not generally guaranteed and may not always be true on other data sets, as seen in Section~\ref{sec:experiments}.
+Figure~\ref{fig:exp-covid-unique-M} shows the performance of the procedure described in Algorithm~\ref{alg:conformal-sketch-unique} for constructing conformal confidence intervals with valid coverage for distinct queries.
+These results show that Algorithm~\ref{alg:conformal-sketch-unique} leads to valid inference across a wide range of values of its parameter $M'$---the size of the calibration shards---despite the more pessimistic worst-case predictions of Theorem~\ref{eq:coverage-unique-robust}.
 Finally, Figure~\ref{fig:exp-covid-unique-M-shift} investigates the robustness of the alternative types of conformal prediction intervals output by Algorithm~\ref{alg:conformal-sketch} and Algorithm~\ref{alg:conformal-sketch-unique} to distribution shifts in the test queries, similarly to Figure~\ref{fig:exp-zipf-unique-M-shift}.